GlediLami/GlediLami/README.md

-# 💫 About Me:
+#  About Me:
-🤝 I’m looking to help with system design and software development<br>🌱 I’m studying Information Engineering Master's at TU Munich<br>
+I’m looking to help with system design and software development<br>I’m studying Information Engineering Master's at TU Munich<br>

 ## 🌐 Socials: